 - anxiety, irritability

 - mild to severe depression.

 These symptoms should not be taken for granted if you experience any of them during periods when you are unable to drink.
-They should instead be motivation to seek help for alcohol dependence right away.
+They should instead be motivated to seek help for alcohol dependence right away.

-If you are unwilling to be honest about your condition, be aware that there are some very real consequences heading your way.
+If you are unwilling, to be honest about your condition, be aware that there are some very real consequences heading your way.
 For starters, long-term alcohol use does very real damage to your body; damage that may become irreparable at some point.
 Alcoholics routinely suffer from things like liver disease, heart disease, hypertension, and stroke.